Sir William Congreve, 2nd Baronet: Early military and political career

+Marriage and family

+After fathering several illegitimate children with different mothers, Congreve married in late 1824 at Wessel, Prussia, Isabella Charlotte Carvalho, a young widow of Portuguese descent who had been raised in a Catholic family.
+She was the widow of Henry Nisbitt McEvoy, an Irish surgeon, and brought her young son Charles Henry McEvoy (1815–1837) into the household.
+The marriage took place five years before the Roman Catholic Relief Act 1829, which removed most remaining restrictions on Catholics in the United Kingdom.

+Congreve was 52 and Isabella was 24 at the time of their marriage.
+They had three children: Sir William Augustus Congreve (1825–1887), who inherited the baronetcy as the 3rd Baronet; Isabella Maria Louisa Christina (1826–1907); and William Frederick Congreve (1827 or 1828–1860).

+Around 1825–1826, Congreve likely commissioned Highcombe House in Charlton, a Regency villa where he resided from c.1826 until shortly before his death in 1828.
+Charlton thus bookended Congreve's life: his childhood was spent at Eastcombe House in the 1780s, whilst his final years in England were spent at Highcombe.
+Both residences were situated close to his professional base at the Royal Arsenal in Woolwich, allowing ready access to the Royal Laboratory and the Rotunda he had secured for the Repository.

+Business ventures and final years

-In 1824 he became general manager of the English Association for Gas Lighting on the Continent, a sizeable business producing gas for several cities in mainland Europe, including Berlin.
+In 1824, he became general manager of the English Association for Gas Lighting on the Continent, a sizeable business producing gas for several cities in mainland Europe, including Berlin.

-In later years he became a businessman and was chairman of the Equitable Loan Bank, director of the Arigna Iron and Coal Company, the Palladium Insurance Company and the Peruvian Mining Company.
+In later years, he became a businessman and was chairman of the Equitable Loan Bank, director of the Arigna Iron and Coal Company, the Palladium Insurance Company and the Peruvian Mining Company.
 After a major fraud case began against him in 1826 in connection with the Arigna company, he fled to France, where he was taken seriously ill.
 He was prosecuted in his absence, the Lord Chancellor ultimately ruling, just before Congreve's death, that the transaction was "clearly fraudulent" and designed to profit Congreve and others.

 He died in Toulouse, France, in May 1828, aged 55, and was buried there in the Protestant and Jewish cemetery of Chemin du Béarnais.
+Isabella was widowed at age 28 with three young children and her teenage stepson.
+She was granted a £400 Civil List pension and actively pursued compensation from the British government for her late husband's rocket inventions.
+In 1835, she married for the third time to Charles Fenton Whiting.
+Isabella died in Brighton on 5 November 1872, aged 72, having outlived Congreve by 44 years.

 Congreve's name was used for a kind of friction match, "Congreaves", though he was not involved in their invention or production.